Catholic Church sexual abuse cases in Ireland: Pastoral letter from Pope Benedict XVI

 After the pressure gathered from the Ryan and Murphy Reports and the resignation of bishops, Pope Benedict XVI summoned all of the Irish Bishops to the Vatican in January 2010.
 Following their meeting, it was announced that a pastoral letter would be written to address the issues involving the sexual abuse of children.

 The letter was released by the Vatican on 20 March 2010.
 In the letter addressed to the Catholics of Ireland, the Pope said he was "truly sorry" for the harm done to Catholics who suffered "sinful and criminal" abuse at the hands of priests, brothers and nuns.
 He acknowledged the "serious mistakes" made by the clergy.
 The letter did not ask for the resignation of the Cardinal Primate of All Ireland, Seán Brady, and did not address the Ryan and Murphy reports.
 The letter was to be read out at Mass on 21 March 2010.

 Reaction to the contents of the letter was mixed.
 The letter was well received by Cardinal Brady, Archbishop of Dublin Diarmuid Martin and the Conference of Religious of Ireland (CORI).
 Survivors of Child Abuse coordinator John Kelly said in a statement, "This letter is a possible step to closure and we owe it to ourselves to study it and to give it a measured response.
 We are heartened by the Pontiff's open acceptance that the abusive behavior of priests and religious were criminal acts."
 Others did not think the letter went "far enough".
 One victim of abuse, Andrew Madden, called upon the Pope to resign.
 One in Four, a group representing victims of sexual abuse, said that they were "deeply disappointed" with the letter.

 False allegations

 Not all allegations made against priests have turned out to be true.
 Fr.
 Liam O'Brien, parish priest at Currow, in Killarney, County Kerry, was subjected to claims of sexual abuse for more than four years starting in December 2008.
 In May 2013, his accuser, Eileen Culloty, a woman in his parish who had stalked and harassed the priest, even disrupting a funeral service he was conducting in 2011, apologised unreservedly in a letter read to the High Court.
 The woman admitted fabricating the allegations and said O'Brien was a person of the utmost integrity.

+The spectacular conviction of Nora Wall a former Irish sister of the Sisters of Mercy was found to be based on evidence from unreliable witnesses who admitted to lying.